jup-ag/space-station/guides/4-va/2-how-va-work.md

 ---

+## Value Averaging Token2022 tokens

+You can value average any Token2022 tokens **but not those with transfer tax**.
+The reason is that tokens with transfer tax involved, are able to tax you when a transaction is made, this means that during every purchase in your VA order, the amount taxed is done on every transaction, which might lead you to a loss.

 ## Automatic Transfer of Purchased Tokens on every order

 You will receive purchased tokens in your wallet within the same transaction of each order.